julianeugarten/julianeugarten/publications.md

 - *What Do We Talk About When We Talk About Topic?* (2022)
 Joris J. van Zundert, Marijn Koolen, Julia Neugarten, Peter Boot, Willem van Hage and Ole Mussmann
 [Short paper](https://ceur-ws.org/Vol-3290/short_paper5533.pdf) at the conference [Computational Humanities Research](https://2022.computational-humanities-research.org/programme/), published in the [Proceedings of the Computational Humanities Research Conference 2022](https://ceur-ws.org/Vol-3290/).
-- *What can Online Book Reviews Reveal about Readers and Platforms?* (2022)
+- *What Can Online Book Reviews Reveal about Readers and Platforms?* (2022)
 Koolen, M., Fialho, O., Neugarten, J., van Zundert, J., van Hage, W., Mussmann, O., Boot, P.
 Presentation at the conference [Computational Linguistics in the Netherlands](https://clin2022.uvt.nl/clin32/)
 - *“This book makes me happy and sad and I love it” A Rule-Based Model for Extracting Reading Impact from English Book Reviews* (2022)